xata-fi/xata-contracts/README.md

+# XATA
 XATA operates as an independent decentralised exchange protocol that prevents MEV and sandwich attacks by enforcing the correct ordering of incoming transactions.

 This repo contains the smart contracts of XATA, which was originally forked from [uniswap-v2-core](https://github.com/Uniswap/uniswap-v2-core).
+The MultiRewardPool is for issuing LP staking incentives.

 ## Development